No degree without a connection - transition from school to work in NRW (KAoA)

 • to get an overview of the wide range of offerings

-• find relevant events and information quickly
+• Find relevant events and information quickly

 • to explore specific paths in vocational training, college, or other options for continuing education